Inclusive Information and Communication Technologies (IICT)

 Breaking down communication barriers for better social inclusion

-The Swiss Agency for the Promotion of Innovation (Innosuisse) has approved a major four-year project (total volume of 12.4 million Swiss francs) entitled “Inclusive Information and Communication Technologies” (IICT), as part of its new “Flagship” initiative.
-The aim of this project is to develop information and communication technologies (ICT) for people with disabilities.
-This Flagship targets five specific accessibility areas: text simplification, sign language translation and evaluation, automatic audio description and spoken subtitles.
-Within this “Flagship”, each area is broken down into sub-projects, with close links between them, thanks to common technologies, such as artificial intelligence.
-IICT, with its user-centred approach, will lead to innovations that will help people with hearing, visual and cognitive impairments, but also sign language learners, thus emphasising the two-way aspect of accessibility.
-This “Flagship” follows a participatory and inclusive approach by involving people with disabilities in all stages of the research and development cycle.
-This Flagship is led by the Institute for Computational Linguistics at the University of Zurich (PI: Dr Sarah Ebling).
-It consists of five research partners, one of which is a foreign subcontractor, and six development partners.
-Together, the Flagship partners are among the most important players in the field of inclusive ICT in Switzerland.
+The Swiss Agency for the Promotion of Innovation (Innosuisse) has approved a major four-year project (total volume of 12.4 million Swiss francs) titled “Inclusive Information and Communication Technologies” (IICT), as part of its new “Flagship” initiative.
+The objective of this project is to develop information and communication technologies (ICT) for people with disabilities.
+This “Flagship” targets five specific accessibility areas: text simplification, sign language translation and evaluation, automatic audio description, and spoken subtitles.
+Within this “Flagship”, each area is divided into sub-projects, with close links between them, thanks to common technologies such as artificial intelligence.
+IICT, with its user-centered approach, will lead to innovations that will help people with hearing, visual, and cognitive impairments, as well as sign language learners, thus highlighting the bidirectional aspect of accessibility.
+This “Flagship” follows a participatory and inclusive approach by involving people with disabilities at all stages of the research and development cycle.
+This Flagship is led by the Institute of Computational Linguistics at the University of Zurich (PI: Dr. Sarah Ebling).
+It consists of five research partners, including one foreign partner as a subcontractor, as well as six exploitation partners.
+Together, the partners of this “Flagship” are among the most important players in the field of inclusive ICT in Switzerland.
 The Flagship will start in 2022.

 Innosuisse Flagship PFFS-21-47

-• University of Zurich, Institute for Computational Linguistics
+• University of Zurich, Institute of Computational Linguistics

 • ICARE Research Institute